myriadrf/LimeADPD/docs/userguide/dpd-viewer.rst

 .. note::

-   The DPD digital gain should be in range [1.0-3.0], otherwise, LMS7002M channel A receiver gain settings must be modified.
+   The DPD digital gain should be in range [1.0-3.0], otherwise, LMS3 LMS7002M receiver gain settings must be modified.

 5. In the part of the window *Train DPD*, press the *Start* button, check *Cont. train* option and then select *Continuous* option.